MRzeczkowski/chat_bot/README.md

 # Nietzsche Chatbot

 ## Description
-Welcome to the Nietzsche Chatbot, an interactive AI conversational agent designed to simulate discussions with the famous philosopher Friedrich Nietzsche.
-This simple chatbot leverages natural language processing and machine learning to respond to inquiries about Nietzsche's life, philosophies, and literary works, and to engage users in thought-provoking dialogues.
+This is an interactive AI conversational agent designed to simulate discussions with the famous philosopher Friedrich Nietzsche.
+This simple chatbot leverages natural language processing  to identifying the users intent and respond to inquiries about Nietzsche's life, philosophies, and literary works, and to engage users in thought-provoking dialogues.

 ## Features
-- Engage in conversations inspired by Nietzsche's philosophies.
+- Conversations inspired by Nietzsche's philosophies.
-- Explore Nietzsche's major works and quotes.
+- Somewhat context-aware conversations.
-- Deepen understanding with explanations of complex philosophical concepts.
+- Followup questions that steer the user to different topics.
-- Context-aware conversations with dynamic response handling.
+- When each response from a topic has been exhausted the user is informed about it.

 ## Sources:
 - https://towardsdatascience.com/a-simple-chatbot-in-python-with-deep-learning-3e8669997758 - this was the foundation of the bot